KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

 - Run external to Tanzu Application Platform
 - Do not adhere to [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service)
-in the Service Binding Specification for Kubernetes in GitHub.
+in the Service Binding Specification for Kubernetes.

 If you are familiar with Cloud Foundry and Tanzu Application Service, this capability is similar to the concept of user-provided service instances.